The docking dilemma

 Puppies must be under 5 days old, to be docked.
 The vet must see the mum, with the pups.
 We ask for a long dock, which means that only the last third of the tail is removed.
 The dog can still communicate with their tail, use it as a rudder, and wag it - but the thinnest and most vulnerable part at the end is removed.

 At 8wks old, the pups return to the vet to be microchipped and to have their chip numbers recorded on their docking paperwork.
+When puppies are sold to new homes, this docking paperwork accompanies them to prove they were legally docked by a vet.

 Why can’t you dock some puppies and not others?
 (Can you leave a puppy undocked for me?)